CLIPErase: Efficient Unlearning of Visual-Textual Associations in CLIP: Preliminary

+CLIP is trained using a contrastive loss that optimizes alignment between matched image-text pairs while pushing apart mismatched pairs.
+For a batch of \( N \) image-text pairs, the loss is defined as: where \( \tau \) is a temperature parameter, and the softmax function normalizes the similarity scores across all text samples in the batch, converting them into a probability distribution.

-Our objective is to design an algorithm that enables the model to eliminate information related to \( D_f \) without compromising CLIP's performance on \( D_r \).
-We refer to this model as the unlearned model \( \Theta_u \), which is initialized with the parameters of the original model \( \Theta \).
-With \( \Theta_u \), images and their corresponding text descriptions in \( D_f \) no longer align.
-Concequently, in downstream tasks, e.g., an image retrieval task, an input image from forget set \( D_f \) will no longer retrieve its associated text description, and vice versa.
-Meanwhile, it is crucial to maintain the model's performance on the retain set \( D_r \), ensuring effective text and image alignment.
+\textbf{Problem Definition}.
+Consider a pre-trained CLIP model \( \Theta \) trained on a dataset \( D \).
+Our goal is to design an unlearning algorithm that removes the influence of a specified forget set \( D_f \) from \( \Theta \) without degrading the model's performance on the remaining data, referred to as the retain set \( D_r = D - D_f \).
+Let \( \Theta_u \) be the model undergoing this unlearning process.
+We aim to achieve that in the unlearned model \( \Theta_u \), images and their corresponding text descriptions in \( D_f \) should no longer be aligned.
+This means that in downstream tasks like image retrieval, an image from \( D_f \) will no longer be retrieved by its original associated text description, and vice versa.
+Meanwhile, the unlearning process should not compromise the model's ability to effectively align images and text from the retain set \( D_r \).